 Gondolas from Grindelwald to First run non-stop during the entire day.
 In summer, they run from 8 AM to 6 PM.
 Even on a busy day, it’s unlikely that you’ll have to wait for a gondola longer than a few minutes, but the queues at the ticket office can be long, so it’s best to get your tickets online in advance or use one of the ticket machines.

 We used the Jungfrau Travel Pass during our visit – it’s a multi-day ticket that includes all the gondola and train rides in the area.
+However, it only makes sense if you are staying in the region for at least 3 days or longer.

 Good to know: You can disembark at the intermediate gondola stations.
 At Schreckfeld, you’ll find First Glider and Mountain Carts.
 At Bort – Trottibike, and at First – Bagjump and First Flyer.
 Don’t miss these fun activities!
-Combination tickets including one or several of the First-Grindelwald attractions are also available; it’s a much better deal than paying for everything individually.
+Combination tickets including one or several of the First-Grindelwald attractions are also available; it’s a better deal than paying for everything individually.

 Hiking to Bachalpsee from Grindelwald-First

 Despite the fact that Bachalpsee is located at 2,265m (7,431 ft) above sea level, the Bachalpsee hike is actually quite short and easy.
-That’s because you start at Grindelwald-First (2,168m – 7,112 ft) that can be reached by cable car from Grindelwald (see above).
+That’s because you start at Grindelwald-First (2,168m – 7,112 ft) which can be reached by cable car from Grindelwald (see above).

 The Bachalpsee hike starts at First; the well-signposted path can be found to the left side after you exit the gondola.
 Bachalpsee hike is indicated as #1 on the Grindelwald hiking map (see above).